 - Make sure you understand: Ask your practitioner about anything you do not understand concerning treatments, tests, or policy.

 - Follow the prescribed plan.

 - Report changes: Tell us about any changes in your health or adverse effects of any treatments.

 - Know your health care providers: Try to know and remember the names of the people who serve you.
 We will do your best to make this an easy task.

-- Establish healthful habits: Take responsibility for your health by establishing healthful habits such as exercising, eating a healthy diet and not smoking.
+- Establish healthful habits: Take responsibility for your health by establishing healthy habits such as exercising, eating a healthy diet, and not smoking.
 Avoid knowingly spreading disease.